It’s Art Week Miami 2018! Get Ready!

 Art Miami Pavilion at One Herald Plaza, Miami, December 5–9

-The 29th edition of Art Miami, which will take place in downtown Miami, will have presentations from Hollis Taggart Galleries, 313 Art Project, Maddox Gallery, and Avant Gallery, among other international exhibitors.
-Special events at this year’s fair include an exhibition of work by alumni of the New York Academy of Art’s MFA program, an interactive augmented reality experience by nonprofit organization Unleashed, and, as part of a collaboration between Art Miami and Gallery Wendi Morris, screenings of artist Ana Teresa Fernández’s video Drawn Below.
-Single-day tickets—which include admission to its fair for emerging and mid-career art, Context Art Miami—cost $55.
+The 29th edition of Art Miami, which will take place in downtown Miami, will have presentations from Hollis Taggart Galleries, 313 Art Project, Maddox Gallery, and Avant Gallery.
+This includes other international exhibitors.
+Special events at this year’s fair include an exhibition of work by alumni of the New York Academy of Art’s MFA program.
+This interactive augmented reality experience, created by the nonprofit organization Unleashed, is part of a collaboration between Art Miami and Gallery Wendi Morris.
+It features screenings of artist Ana Teresa Fernández’s video, Drawn Below.
+Single-day tickets—which include admission to the fair for emerging and mid-career art, Context Art Miami—cost $55.

 Hours and tickets